 Chicken Bog.
 Chicken Pilau.
 Chicken Perlo.
 Chicken Pilaf.
 While there are many variations (and names) of this dish, Chicken Bog is what it’s always been called at our house.
 This rustic, homey dish of chicken, rice, and sausage has always been a comfort food.
 Growing up, it was also pretty economical being that the ingredients are few but it makes a lot.

 Many argue that there are actual variations between the Bog, Pilau, and Pilaf versions of the dish and most of them seem to hinge on the amount of liquid in the them.
-I can’t argument for or against that idea, only that Chicken Bog is what it’s always been at our house and this is the method my mom has used to make it for years.
+I can’t argue for or against that idea, only that Chicken Bog is what it’s always been at our house and this is the method my mom has used to make it for years.

 Now, let’s get to the name.
 Chicken Bog.
 Doesn’t exactly sound appetizing, right?
 I’ll never forget the first time I told my wife, then girlfriend, we were having Chicken Bog for supper.
 A puzzled look came across her face.
 “You’re having what?” she asked.
 “That sounds terrible!” she said.